ahvlima/rcloneMon/README.md

 servers
 * name : user defined server name, used to address the link to the server from the job array
 * addr : URL for the rclone instance
-* description: user defined server description
+* description : user defined server description
 * speedcap : max bandwidth in bytes available.
 If defined, will be used to prevent out-of-bounds errors in speed calculations.
 * bwidth: list of bandwidth values to use in setting the control. key is passed to rclone and value is displayed.
 * logfile: URL for retrieving the log file.
 Can be relative to the main HTML file.
 Use `--log-file` to create it.